retirement sories

 I often use stories in Retirement Coaching.
 Stories have the power to motivate us to action and change, by arousing our emotions, in a way that logic and analysis does not.

-I very much hope that you enjoy the stories on this site!
+I hope that you enjoy the stories on this site!
+Find them at why retirement stories

 Stay in touch and subscribe to my monthly email newsletter, "Retirement Stories".
 It is full of new stories and tips on planning for and enjoying an active retirement.